This post may contain affiliate links. Please see my disclosure policy for details.

 The great news is you can use Social Media to drive traffic to your blog!

 These are the ones I would suggest you sign up for.
-Some people say to just start on one platform, but I think there’s benefit with all of them.
+Some people say to just starting on one platform, but I think there’s benefit with all of them.
 You don’t want to put your eggs in one basket:

 - Instagram – Instagram is a visual platform that just uses pictures.
 Some people make money solely from Instagram!
 It’s an incredible tool to connect with other bloggers and your audience.
 You can post photos, but also upload stories and hold live videos.
 This is a great platform to grow but with ever changing algorithms it can be unpredictable.